trivechain/triveasset-protocol/docs/Asset-ID.md

 }
 </pre>

-In this example JSON we can see the `coloredCoinsData` decoded from the OP_RETURN: the asset lockStatus is false, its divisibility is 2, and the aggregation policy is "dispersed".
+In this example JSON we can see the `ccdata` decoded from the OP_RETURN: the asset lockStatus is false, its divisibility is 2, and the aggregation policy is "dispersed".
 So we apply the [unlocked asset](#unlocked) ID derivation:
 ```